hunlam97/coding-test-frontend/README.md

-Serverless backend with NestJs, TypeORM, Postgres and Firebase Admin.
-Up and running at https://1tyuaqxn8c.execute-api.us-east-1.amazonaws.com/dev/.
-Integrated by frontend staging demo and AWS RDS database.
+Front end with NextJs, ChakraUI and Firebase.
+Up and running at coding-test-lovat.vercel.app.
+Integrated with Serverless backend on AWS Lambda.

-Deploy-ready for AWS Lambda.
+Admin credentials
+Email: admin@mail.com
+Password: 123456
+Including all 3 tests.

-Run npm install to install all packages.
+Run yarn to install all packages.

-Run npm start to start a local server at localhost:3000.
+Run yarn dev to start a local server.

+Create next.config.js file and add environment variables as needed.